Eight Women Accuse Max Landis of Emotional and Sexual Abuse

 Gage, who first became friends with Landis at the University of Miami in 2007, told The Daily Beast that Landis had a “whole history” of “transforming these incredible, vibrant women into this type of woman that he was looking for.”
 He added, “All of them go blonde, all of them lose weight, and all of them are under his spell.”

 A heavily redacted legal document obtained by The Daily Beast shows that Max Landis was involved in a September 2008 Miami circuit court case, “Domestic Violence Division.”
-The Daily Beast reached out to Callie Ray, the woman listed on the documents, who asked to remain anonymous.
+The Daily Beast reached out to Callie Ray, the woman listed on the documents.
 Ray confirmed that she made the 2008 sexual-assault allegation against Landis, and eventually dropped the case.
 She directed The Daily Beast to her close friend, Ashley Heffington Dionne, who witnessed her alleged sexual assault by Landis.

 In a written statement, Dionne recalled that Callie had told her she was going out for drinks that night with a group of friends, including Max Landis.
 Later that night, Dionne wrote, “I was asleep and awoke to what sounded like a person falling, and then I heard what sounded like another person picking up someone and setting them down.
 I then heard more sounds of motion, then I heard Callie’s voice ask in a confused and quiet voice, “[her then-boyfriend’s nickname]” and then repeat the name she called her boyfriend, still sounding confused and delirious.
 I then heard a male voice confirming he was [boyfriend’s name].
 Knowing her boyfriend was out of town at the time, I jumped out of my bed and walked into our shared living room to see Max over Callie on our couch.
 He was on top of her and her pants were off and he was thrusting and I could hear the sound of what he was doing.
 I yelled, ‘You need to leave right now!’
 He got up, quickly pulling his pants up, and I physically rushed him, aggressively demanding he leave.”